eschltz/standardstest/docs/supplements/Sampling.md

 Meiyappan Nagappan, Thomas Zimmermann, and Christian Bird.
 2013.
 Diversity in software engineering research.
 In _Proceedings of the 2013 9th Joint Meeting on Foundations of Software Engineering (ESEC/FSE 2013)_.
 Association for Computing Machinery, New York, NY, USA, 466–476.
 DOI: 10.1145/2491411.2491415

 ---
-<footnote><sup><a class="footnote footnote-text">1</a></sup>Expected effect sizes should be plausible.
-For instance, expecting any single factor (e.g. programming language) to explain 50% of the variance in software project success is not plausible.</footnote>
+<sup><a class="footnote footnote-text">1</a></sup>Expected effect sizes should be plausible.
+For instance, expecting any single factor (e.g. programming language) to explain 50% of the variance in software project success is not plausible.